 # Grant executable permissions chmod +x instgoWindows

-Run the version command to check the instgo version.
-If the output is similar to
+Run the version command to view the instgo version.
+If a message similar to

 ./instgo versionWindows

-.\instgo.exe version(Optional) Add the instgo tool to the PATH environment variable of your compilation environment.
+.\instgo.exe version(Optional) Add the instgo tool to the PATH of your compilation environment.

-Before you compile a Golang application, ensure that the go command is in the PATH environment variable of your compilation environment.
+When you compile a Golang application, ensure that the `go` command is in the PATH of your compilation environment.
 You can run the go version command to verify this.

-go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goThe compilation command that uses the instgo prefix mode is:
+go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goCompilation command using instgo in prefix mode:

-instgo go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goIf instgo is not in your PATH, replace the prefix with the relative or absolute path to the instgo executable:
+instgo go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goIf instgo is not saved in your PATH, replace the prefix with the relative or absolute path to instgo:

 /path/to/instgo go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goConfigure compilation parameters for instgo

-Instgo provides compilation parameters to control its compilation behavior.
-You can run the instgo list command to view all compilation parameters and their current preset values.
+instgo provides a series of compilation parameters to control its compilation behavior.
+You can run the instgo list command to view all available compilation parameters and their current values.

 You can use the default parameters to compile and deploy your Golang application.
-However, if you want to deploy artifacts to a production environment, you must specify the LicenseKey and RegionId before you compile.
+However, to deploy the artifact to a production environment, you must specify the LicenseKey and RegionId before compilation.

 Flag Key | Env Key | Parameter type | Default value | Description |